 Student Health Centers are like having a doctor’s office at school.
-We offer comprehensive primary and mental health care services to all Multnomah County youth ages 5-18 at no cost.
+We offer comprehensive primary and mental health care services to all Multnomah County youth ages 5-18.
+There are no out-of-pocket costs.

 - Physical exams